inuitwallet/bippy_old/README.md

    - After encrypting a key, bippy can show you copy and paste-able personalised links to woodwallets.io so that you can keep your BIP0038 encrypted key safe in style.
    - bippy does not need an internet connection so private key generation and encryption can be kept secure.
    - bippy aims to be cross-platform on modern operating system, open source, and free.

+#Running bippy

+Ensure that you have kivy installed (or bootstrapped if you are using the portable version on windows.
+That's all explained at http://kivy.org)
+Open a command prompt / terminal in the bippy directory and type *python bippy.py*

 #Libraries used